collabscore/documents/case-music-infoset.md

 In principle, if we can "view" a score content as an instance of a well-defined data model, nothing can prevent from defining operations of various kinds, at an abstract, ideally declarative level.
-Moreover it becomes much easier to pair a model instance or parts of this instance with other resources, at a consistent, high level of abstraction idependent from storage, serialization or encoding issues.
+Moreover it becomes much easier to pair a model instance or parts of this instance with other resources, at a consistent, high level of abstraction independent from storage, serialization or encoding issues.

 Note: this is the approach that we followed at Cnam in [time series modelling][2] which proposes a query langugage, but can be declined